semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 The script will automatically generate the configuration files at the ``--output_dir`` location.
 Many of the configuration files have been generated and grouped by the author in the [config directory](configs).
 Some of the files are repeated across the different config directories.
-This is done for convenience purposes, since the MaChAmp finetuning script requires a whole config directory, which can be chosen by a parameter.
+This is done for convenience since the MaChAmp finetuning script requires a whole config directory chosen by a parameter.

 The file contains a dataset name and the paths to the dataset files.
 Furthermore, it describes how MaChAmp should treat each column.